waagsociety/datahub_site/docs/content-management.md

 A title is required for every page, page titles are displayed on the browser tab, a google search result, and the main header on the page itself.
 Only a single rule of plain text is allowed.

 ### Text
 Text content allows text formatting using Markdown.
 With Markdown you can add text formatting such as italic or bold text, or add additional content like links or image files.
-Read a [markdown reference](http://commonmark.org/help/) for basic syntax or the full specification on by [John Gruber](https://daringfireball.net/projects/markdown/).
+Read a [markdown reference](http://commonmark.org/help/) for basic syntax or the full specification by [John Gruber](https://daringfireball.net/projects/markdown/).

 ### Image
 Images are managed on the left column when editing a page.
 To add an image to a page, click __Add__ next to the [Files](#files) label.
 Upon uploading an Image press __Select__ on the Image field to activate the image for that field.